pennlabs/penn-sdk-python/README.rst

 .. image:: https://pypip.in/d/PennSDK/badge.png
         :target: https://crate.io/packages/PennSDK/

-PennSDK is a thin Python wrapper for the Penn registrar API that provides basic convenience functions for consuming all three API endpoints.
+PennSDK is a thin Python wrapper for multiple Penn APIs that provides basic convenience functions for consuming each API's respective endpoints

 Getting an API key
 ------------------

-To use this library, you must first obtain an API token and password, which can be done here_.
+To use these libraries, you must first obtain an API token and password, which can be done here_.
+There are seperate API tokens for each.

 Documentation
 -------------